Operation Crossroads: Sequence of blast events

 During the first full second, the expanding bubble removed all the water within a 500 ft radius and lifted two million tons of spray and seabed sand into the air.
 As the bubble rose at 2500 ft/s, it stretched the spray dome into a hollow cylinder or chimney of spray called the "column", 6000 ft tall and 2000 ft wide, with walls 300 ft thick.

 As soon as the bubble reached the air, it started a supersonic atmospheric shock wave which, like the crack, was more visually dramatic than destructive.
 Brief low pressure behind the shock wave caused instant fog which shrouded the developing column in a "Wilson cloud", also called a "condensation cloud", obscuring it from view for two seconds.
-The Wilson cloud started out hemispherical, expanded into a disk which lifted from the water revealing the fully developed spray column, then expanded into a doughnut and vanished.
+The Wilson cloud started out hemispherical, expanded into a disk which lifted from the water revealing the fully developed spray column, then expanded into a doughnut shape and vanished.
 The Able shot also produced a Wilson cloud, but heat from the fireball dried it out more quickly.

 By the time the Wilson cloud vanished, the top of the column had become a "cauliflower", and all the spray in the column and its cauliflower was moving down, back into the lagoon.
-Although cloudlike in shape, the cauliflower was more like the top of a geyser where water stops moving up and starts to fall.
+Although cloudlike in shape, the cauliflower was more like the top of a geyser where water stops moving upward and starts to fall.
 There was no mushroom cloud; nothing rose into the stratosphere.

 Meanwhile, lagoon water rushing back into the space vacated by the rising gas bubble started a tsunami which lifted the ships as it passed under them.
 At 11 seconds after detonation, the first wave was 1000 ft from surface zero and 94 ft high.
 By the time it reached the Bikini Island beach, 3.5 mi away, it was a nine-wave set with shore breakers up to 15 ft high, which tossed landing craft onto the beach and filled them with sand.

 Twelve seconds after detonation, falling water from the column started to create a 900 ft tall "base surge" resembling the mist at the bottom of a large waterfall.
 Unlike the water wave, the base surge rolled over rather than under the ships.
 Of all the bomb's effects, the base surge had the greatest consequence for most of the target ships, because it painted them with radioactivity that could not be removed.
 Tactical nuclear warfare advocates described the base surge as generation of very high sea states (GVHSS) disregarding radiation to emphasize the physical damage capable of disabling communication and radar equipment on warship superstructures.